chrisant996/clink/docs/clink.md

 An argmatcher can supply "on advance" or "on arg" functions to be called when the argmatcher parses an argument position.
 The functions can influence parsing the rest of the input line.
 For example, the presence of a flag `--only-dirs` might change what match completions should be provided somewhere else in the input line.

-- An "on advance" function is called _before_ parsing a word.
+- An "[on advance](#the-on-advance-function)" function is called _before_ parsing a word.
 It can influence which argument position will parse the word (it can advance to the next position before parsing, or it can repeat the same argument position for parsing both the current word and the next word).
-- An "on arg" function is called _when_ parsing a word.
+- An "[on arg](#the-on-arg-function)" function is called _when_ parsing a word.
 It can examine the word and do custom processing.
+- An "[on link](#the-on-link-function)" function is called _after_ parsing a word.
+It can examine the word and override what argmatcher it links to (see [Linking Parsers](#argmatcher_linking)).

+All of these callback functions receive a `user_data` table.
+When parsing begins, the `user_data` is an empty table.
+Each time a flag or argument links to another argmatcher, the new argmatcher gets a separate new empty `user_data` table.
+Your "on advance" and "on arg" and "on link" functions can set data into the table, and functions called later during parsing can get the data that was set by earlier functions (for example to keep track of what flags were specified earlier in the command line).

+> **Note:** These callback functions are called very often, so they need to be very fast or they can cause responsiveness problems while typing.

+##### The "on advance" function

+Supply an "on advance" function by including <code>onadvance=<span class="arg">function</span></code> in the argument table with [_argmatcher:addarg()](#_argmatcher:addarg).
+The function can return an integer to choose how to advance through the argument positions.

+To use this, Clink v1.5.14 or higher is required.

-Both callback functions receive the same five arguments:
+The function receives five arguments:
 - `arg_index` is the argument index in the argmatcher, corresponding to the argument being parsed.
 0 means it is a flag, rather than an argument.
 - `word` is a partial string for the word under the cursor, corresponding to the argument being parsed:  it is an empty string, or if a filename is being entered then it will be the path portion (e.g. for "dir1\dir2\pre" `word` will be "dir1\dir2\").
 - `word_index` is the word index in `line_state`, corresponding to the argument being parsed.
 - `line_state` is a [line_state](#line_state) object that contains the words for the associated command line.
 - `user_data` is a table that the argmatcher can use to help it parse the input line.

-When parsing begins, the `user_data` is an empty table.
-Each time a flag or argument links to another argmatcher, the new argmatcher gets a separate new empty `user_data` table.
-Your "on advance" and "on arg" functions can set data into the table, and functions called later during parsing can get the data that was set by earlier functions (for example to keep track of what flags were specified earlier in the command line).

-> **Note:** These callback functions are called very often, so they needs to be very fast or they can cause responsiveness problems while typing.

-##### The "on advance" function

-Supply an "on advance" function by including <code>onadvance=<span class="arg">function</span></code> in the argument table with [_argmatcher:addarg()](#_argmatcher:addarg).
-The function can return an integer to choose how to advance through the argument positions.
+The function may return any of the following values:
 - Return `1` to advance to the next argument position _before_ parsing the word (normally the parser advances _after_ parsing a word).
 Multiple advances are possible for the same word:  if the "on advance" functions for argument positions 2, 3, and 4 all return `1`, then argument position 5 will parse the word.
 - Return `0` to repeat using same argument position to parse both the current word and the next word.
 Multiple repititions are possible for the same argument position:  if the "on advance" function for argument position 3 returns `0` for three words in a row, then all three of the words are parsed using argument position 3.
 - Return `-1` to behave as though [:chaincommand()](#_argmatcher:chaincommand) were used, and start parsing a new command line beginning at `word_index`.
 To start at the _next_ word index, see the "[chain next](#chainnextexample)" example below.

-To use this, Clink v1.5.14 or higher is required.
+- Return `nil` (either `return nil` or just `return`) to advance to the next argument position _after_ parsing the word (this is the default behavior).

+This example demonstrates treating arg index 1 as an optional title string only if quoted:

 ```lua
 local function maybe_string(arg_index, word, word_index, line_state, user_data)